CDC requires face masks on airlines, public transportation

-The rule “will protect Americans and provide confidence that we can once again travel safely even during this pandemic,” said Dr. Marty Cetron, director of CDC’s division of migration and quarantine, who signed the order.
+The rule “will protect Americans and provide confidence that we can once again travel safely even during this pandemic,” Dr. Marty Cetron, director of CDC’s division of migration and quarantine, who signed the order, said.

 The rule applies to passengers on airplanes, trains, subways, buses, taxis and ride-shares.
 It says travelers must wear a mask that covers their nose and mouth while riding and while getting on and off rides.
 The order extends to waiting areas such as airports, train platforms and subway stations.